Frequently asked questions

 -

-If you have financial need, please do not hesitate to reach out to me.
-I am able to offer sliding scale payments on a case by case basis to make treatment accessible for you.
+Yes — if you would like to work together and have financial need, please reach out to me for an introductory call.
+I offer sliding scale payments for follow up appointments on a case by case basis to make treatment accessible for you.

 -